swent-group10/mvp-prd/template/7-functional_requirements.md

 **Proposed Solution**
 - Develop a user-friendly interface for logging food intake, categorized by meal type (breakfast, lunch, dinner, snack).
-- Utilize the MealViewModel to initialize default values or use picture results.
 - Store the logged data locally and sync it with Firebase for access across devices.

 #### Visualizing Consumption Habits and Tracking Progress